pgideonhub/Project2/README.md

 ## Objective

-The objective of this study is to analyse the customers in their database along with their purchasing behaviours to inform the targeted marketing campaign strategy and drive growth.
+The objective of this study is to analyse instacart customers and purchasing behaviours to inform the targeted marketing campaign strategy and drive growth.